-These are the official published USHA handball rules, as of January 26, 2020.
+These are the official published USHA handball rules, as of January 22, 2021.
 Any changes in these rules will be maintained by the USHA available in the most recent USHA Board Meeting Minutes and added to the USHA web site at www.ushandball.org.
-Changes are noted in GREEN text.
+Changes made after the latest rulebook printing are noted in GREEN text.

 1. The Game